-Vultr: Operating since 2014.
-On HostAdvice.com their reviewers are about equally balanced between wonderful and awful.
+Vultr on HostAdvice.com.
+These are customer reviews.
+Their reviewers are about equally balanced between wonderful and awful.
 For the latter, there are the usual trolls who have no idea how to interact with a business to make it work for them, but there are a lot more than usual complaints about Vultr's customer service.
 Vultr has 15 datacenters including Los Angeles.
 One fixed IP included.
 Vultr has been operating since 2014.

 Jimc's conclusion: The four vendors that I focused on have fairly similar product offerings at a relatively good price.
 As Josh Sherman pointed out, non-quantitative factors are going to drive the decision.
 Vultr customer reviews give me a not so comfortable feeling.
 DigitalOcean is a new entry in my experience.
 Amazon Lightsail: I have a lot of confidence in Amazon, and they are currently among the White Hats politically, but cozying up to the big dragon makes me rather nervous.
 I've known about Linode for a long time and I get a positive feeling about them from buzz on the web.
 I came into this project inclined to put my cloud server on Linode, and I'm sticking with this choice.